bgawalt/the_slides/README.md

 ## `shrink_images.py`: Reprocessing originals

-I have downloaded, just manually, via browser, nine slide collections in JPEG format.
-These nine were the ones available on the Internet Archive (link above) on Nov 23, 2023, and match the galleries available on Sam's site.
-Altogether, they come to 291 images of total size 985 MB.
+I have downloaded, just manually, via browser, the slide collections in JPEG format, as available on the Internet Archive (link above).
+The first nine were downloaded on Nov 23, 2023, and the next five on Jan 29, 2025, and match the galleries available on Sam's site.
+Altogether, they come to 422 images of total size 1.5 GB.
 Their typical resolution was around 5,550 pixels wide by 3,500 pixels tall.

 I reprocess these images to a width of 600 pixels, since that seems to be just a bit wider than the photos you see in your BlueSky timeline.